NghiaDPTWork/cs-fundamentals/README.md

 # Computer Scientist Foundation

-A personal repository for Computer Science foundations and DevOps practices, inspired by **NAB Wecamp Sessions**.
+A personal repository for Computer Science foundations and SDE practices, inspired by **NAB Wecamp Sessions**.

 ## Goal
 Build a solid foundation for an **SDE** (Software Development Engineer) role: